CodePath-lcd/nature/README.md

- info | String | description about the location by the author commentCount| number | number of comments on a picture likeCount  | number | number of likes on a picture
+ info | String | description about the location by the author commentCount| number | number of comments on a picture likeCount  | number | number of likes on a picture message  | string | users can send messages in a groupchat

 ### Networking